-Plus, enjoy local food, music, and connect with other passionate people who care about the future of our Valley.
-Whether you are a long-time supporter of Greenbelt or are interested in becoming a member, we welcome all to this free event.
-We look forward to spending an inspiring evening with you.
-Together we will continue the important work of conservating our lands and waters for people and wildlife!
+Enjoy local food, music by guitarist Adam Scramstad, and connect with other passionate people who care about the future of our Valley.
+Whether you are a long-time supporter of Greenbelt or inspired by our work, all are welcome.
+We look forward to spending an enriching evening with you.
+Together, we will continue the significant work of conserving our lands and waters for people and wildlife!

 Greenbelt Land Trust’s 29th Annual Meeting is about YOU- our members and friends!
 Each year we celebrate you and the work that you make possible.
 We will reflect on the successes and challenges of 2017 and glance ahead to 2018’s exciting projects and programs.